fifteenhex/sordplay/README.md

 |   |  1          | 2                       | 3           | 4           | 5           | 6              | 7                       | 8           | 9                      | 10                  | 10                   |   |

-mc68000 reset -> 4 + 11 of n2
+- mc68000 reset -> 4 + 11 of n2

-reset sw -> a1 -> 4b -> r32+r33
+- reset sw -> a1 -> 4b -> r32+r33

-MB83256 roms are Kanji roms -> https://haserin09.la.coocan.jp/kanji_rom.html
+-MB83256 roms are Kanji roms -> https://haserin09.la.coocan.jp/kanji_rom.html
-Other roms are the same as the dumps here: https://archive.org/details/sordm68mxrom, confirmed by dumping the roms from my board and comparing.
+-Other roms are the same as the dumps here: https://archive.org/details/sordm68mxrom, confirmed by dumping the roms from my board and comparing.
+- There is space for 258KB of 4864s but only half are populated
+- The numbers on the edge connector side and the numbers on the face plate side are a bit confusing around 10